Published online: May 2023

 - Contextual Analysis – character appraisal of immediate and local context including existing and planned building heights (clearly shown in metres), topography, urban grain, massing and materiality.
 Conclusions should be drawn outlining how these have been addressed.

-- Design Rationale – setting out the design vision for the proposal including architectural approach, streetscape treatment, palette of materials, open space provision, public realm measures, soft and hard landscape treatment, security design measures, parking provision and servicing arrangements.
+- Design Rationale – setting out the design vision for the proposal including architectural approach, streetscape treatment, palette of materials, open space provision (communal and private), public realm measures, soft and hard landscape treatment, security design measures, parking provision and servicing arrangements.

-- Visual Appraisal - including 3D modelling and verified visual montages of proposal demonstrating how it responds to conclusions drawn from contextual analysis including any impact on key views and drawings/visualisations demonstrating the form and character of the proposed building.
+- Visual Appraisal - including 3D modelling and verified visual montages and verified visual montages of proposal demonstrating how it responds to conclusions drawn from contextual analysis including any impact on key views and drawings/visualisations demonstrating the form and character of the proposed building.

 - Heritage Impact Assessment – identification and assessment of the impact of the proposal on the significance and setting of any affected heritage assets and areas of archaeological potential.